Pleural mesothelioma affects the lining of the lungs and is the most common form of cancer caused by asbestos.

-Pleural mesothelioma is a type of cancer that affects the lining of the lungs, otherwise known as the pleura.
-Caused by exposure to asbestos, pleural mesothelioma is the most common of the three types of mesothelioma, where more than 75% of all diagnosed mesothelioma cases affect the pleura.
+Pleural mesothelioma is a type of cancer that affects the linings of the lungs (the pleura).
+Caused by exposure to asbestos, pleural mesothelioma is the most common of the three types of mesothelioma, with more than 75% of all cases affecting the pleura.

-The pleura is a sac of soft tissue that contains the lungs as well as a thin membrane known as the mesothelium, which secretes a vital fluid that enables the lungs to expand and contract.
-While there may be no symptoms present until the later stages of the cancer, first signs of the disease include shortness of breath and chest pain due to the way the cancer affects this area.
+The pleura is a sac of soft tissue that encompasses the lungs.
+It is lined with a thin membrane known as the mesothelium, which secretes a vital fluid that allows the lungs to expand and contract.
+When the mesothelium of the pleura becomes damaged, it can cause problems breathing and, ultimately, lead to death.

-The primary cause of pleural mesothelioma is asbestos exposure.
-When inhaled, asbestos fibers become embedded in the lung lining.
-In time, these sharp fibers irritate the pleural membrane and lead to chronic inflammation and scar tissue.
+The primary cause of pleural mesothelioma is exposure to asbestos.
+Asbestos fibers are long, thin and sharp, and they often have hooks or curls that can cause them to become embedded in the pleura upon being inhaled.
+Over time, these sharp fibers irritate the mesothelium and lead to chronic inflammation and scar tissue.

-Following a diagnosis, patients usually exhibit multiple tumor masses affecting both the visceral (further from the lung) and parietal (closer to the lung) surfaces of the pleura.
-The parietal surface is more often affected than the visceral surface, and the right lung, due to its larger size, often suffers more damage than the smaller left lung.
+Following a diagnosis, patients usually exhibit multiple tumor masses.
+The surface of the pleura closer to the lung (known as the parietal surface) is often more affected than the surface further away from the lung (visceral surface).
+The right lung, which is typically larger, often suffers more damage than the smaller left lung.
 More asbestos tends to settle in the lower lungs than the upper lungs.

-These tumors often grow quickly in size and can cover the entire lung cavity, making it very difficult to breathe and causing severe pain.
+Once multiple tumors begin to form, they can often grow quickly in size and can cover the entire lung cavity, making it very difficult to breathe and causing severe pain.
 In the advanced stages of pleural mesothelioma, the cancer may spread, or metastasize, to other nearby organs, including the heart, abdomen, and lymph nodes.

 Symptoms of Pleural Mesothelioma

-Pleural mesothelioma is difficult to diagnose because the symptoms of the disease, if and when present early on, resemble those of other more common illnesses, including the flu, a cold, laryngitis, pneumonia, or whooping cough.
+Pleural mesothelioma is difficult to diagnose because the symptoms of the disease often resemble those of other, more common illnesses, including the flu, a cold, laryngitis, pneumonia, or whooping cough.

 - Persistent coughing